-Placing a monetary value on human life is rarely an easy process during civil trials, but juries are presented with an especially difficult task when a senior citizen or child has died.
+Placing a monetary value on human life is rarely an easy task, but courts and juries are presented with especially difficult tasks when a senior citizen or child dies due to negligence.
 The damages awarded in wrongful death cases are largely determined by the income of the victim and his or her expected future earnings.
 However, this compensation can be scant for the parents of children who were killed before they entered the workforce or the family members of individuals who died after they had already retired.
-When faced with the alleged wrongful death of a child or senior citizen, the courts follow certain principles when dealing with the sensitive and potentially contentious matter of financial compensation.
-When following these principles does not result in an equitable outcome, the courts in some states may also award punitive damages if the defendant's actions were grossly negligent or malicious.

-In some states, the death of an unborn fetus would not be a valid justification for taking legal action.
+In some states, the death of an unborn fetus is not a valid justification for taking legal action.
 The law has struggled to come to grips with the issue of when life begins, and many states have determined that this occurs at birth rather than conception.
 However, some states have passed laws addressing this issue that allow wrongful death litigation to be initiated by the parents of an unborn child providing that the fetus was viable at the time of the accident.
-Negligent individuals who cause the death of a fetus may also face criminal charges under the provisions of the Unborn Victims of Violence Act, which was passed by Congress in 2004.
+Parties found to have caused the death of a fetus may also face criminal charges under the provisions of the Unborn Victims of Violence Act, passed by Congress in 2004.

-The damages awarded in wrongful death cases are also sometimes meager when the victims are elderly and no longer earn a paycheck.
-It is generally assumed that retired individuals earn less money than working people and have fewer opportunities for financial gain, and their children may no longer turn to them for advice or comfort during difficult times.
-This reduces compensation awards because future earnings and the day-to-day contributions that were made by accident victims are the primary considerations when calculating damages in these cases.
+The damages awarded in wrongful death cases involving senior citizens are typically less as the victims are no longer earning a paycheck.
+It is generally assumed that retired individuals earn less money than working people and have fewer opportunities for financial gain.
+This can reduce compensation awards due to lesser expected future earnings.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified wrongful death lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact a local wrongful death attorney to discuss your specific legal situation.